 Goodwood Aerodrome is steeped is history.
 It was active from July 1940 to May 1946 as a Battle of Britain station, operating Hawker Hurricanes, P-51 Mustangs, and Supermarine Spitfires.
-Today, Harvards, Spitfires and Mustangs are based here and are available for unique flight experiences.
+Today, Harvards and Spitfires are based here and are available for unique flight experiences.

 This unique full-day experience includes three flights - in the WWII Harvard "warbird", the modern Cessna and the more challenging Piper Super Cub.
 You will take the controls of each aircraft, be given a behind-the-scenes glimpse of the historic Goodwood Aerodrome, including a private tour of the hangars and a chance to meet the aviation team.
 Price £1195